Principal Engineer

 A tightly-coupled estate where shared databases, chained services, and deploy coupling meant one team's change could break another team's product.

 Three product platforms merging into one.
-The hard part was the data: three models that had to keep talking to each other while old customers stayed on the old systems and new ones came up on the unified surface.
+The hard part was the data: three models that had to keep talking to each other while old customers stayed on the old systems and new ones came up on the consolidated surface.

 Pushing end-to-end ownership of each domain into the teams that build it, with feature flags and CI/CD as the default delivery posture.